 Although the geographical demarcation varies according to the sources, if we use the definition of the French Riviera given by the official tourism site it is the coastal area stretching from Cannes and its surrounding region to the Italian border.
-In this region real estate prices in certain districts of the major cities, such as Cannes, Antibes and Nice, dropped over the past ten years due to the 2008 real estate crisis.
+In the French Riviera property market, real estate prices in certain districts of the major cities, such as Cannes, Antibes and Nice, dropped over the past ten years due to the 2008 real estate crisis.

-However, for several months the market has been regaining vigour.
+However, for several months the French Riviera property market has been regaining vigour.

 Nice, ideal for a rental investment

 In the Capital of the Alpes-Maritimes Département prices of older property grew by 1.7% over the past 12 months, according to the LPI-SeLoger barometer.
 This increase can be explained by a dynamic rental market, which has been generating yields of close to 4.8% on average.
 The city, which lacks for nothing, attracts many students due to its universities (Edhec, etc.), its renowned technology centre (Sophia Antipolis) and active young companies (Thalès, Amadeus, and many local start-ups).